 The creation of a concept and practice of Integrated Management was naturally motivated by a perception that it would bring benefits and by a wish to overcome the shortcomings of non-integrated management approaches.
 This is what drives all innovation and improvement.
 The predicted benefits were later confirmed by organisations experience.

 The benefits are listed below.
 More research would be valuable.

-A good question for any director or manager is "what benefit would accrue by not integrating".
+A good question for any director or manager is "What results from not integrating management?".
 Everything should be integrated if it adds value.

 The general benefits of integrated management and integrated management systems include:

 a) Enhanced stakeholder satisfaction while making the best use of resources.

 b) Greater effectiveness, efficiency and control of the organisation’s structures and processes that deliver the organisation’s purpose.